LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="queue_iter_toend"> \_iter\_toend() </span>](#queue_function_index)

-Moves the cursor of the target iterator to the end of the queue (rear element).
+Moves the cursor of the target iterator to the end (rear element) of the queue.

 #### Declaration